Celebrating five years of work towards sustainable agricultural outcomes!

 Read the full Program snapshot here.

-This program is funded but the Australian Government National Landcare Program and delivered alongside our amazing partners including farmers and landowners, local Landcare and catchment groups, peak industry bodies, agribusinesses, Queensland Fire & Biodiversity Consortium, local councils and a variety of State Government agencies.
+This program is funded but the Australian Government National Landcare Program and delivered alongside our amazing partners including farmers and landowners, local Landcare and catchment groups, peak industry bodies, agribusinesses, Queensland Fire & Biodiversity Consortium, local councils, and a variety of State Government agencies.

 The Regional Land Partnership – Agriculture Program is part of a $1 billion investment across the nation from the Australian Government’s National Landcare Program, to deliver environmental and agricultural outcomes.